-Providing an elegant solution to the challenge of managing your company-wide installation of Altium solutions, the Altium Infrastructure Server provides a dedicated Network Installation Service.
-This service allows an organization to perform installations, or updates to Altium products, over their local network.
+Providing an elegant solution to the challenge of managing your company-wide installation of Altium solutions, the Altium NEXUS Server platform provides a dedicated Network Installation Service.
+This service, allows an organization to perform installations, or updates to Altium products, over their local network.
 The main goals of the Network Installation Service are:

 - To improve speed of updates – people will download data inside of the local network.